Vamsi0069/Interview-Question/GIT/Git interview questions.md

 #### 51.what is the difference between git revert and git reset?

-git revert creates a new commit that undoes changes of a specific commit without altering commit history (safe for shared branches). git reset moves the HEAD and possibly updates the index or working directory (can rewrite history; not safe for shared branches).
+##### git revert

+- Creates a new commit that undoes the changes made by a previous commit.

+- Does NOT remove any commit from history.

+- Safe to use in shared/public branches (like main or develop), because it preserves history.

+##### git reset

+- Moves the HEAD and optionally updates the working directory and staging area.

+- Can be destructive (especially with --hard), because it removes commits from history.

+- Typically used in private branches or local development.

+Common options:

+git reset --soft <commit>: Keeps changes staged

+git reset --mixed <commit> (default): Keeps changes in working directory

+git reset --hard <commit>: Discards all changes

 #### 52.What are the steps to push your code to a central repo (e.g., GitHub)?